‘You’re Gonna Get Locked Up, Comey,’ Activist Shouts At Ex-FBI Director During Book Signing [Video]

-At a Barnes & Noble outlet in Manhattan last night, conservative firebrand Laura Loomer called out former FBI Director James Comey who is currently promoting his book A Higher Loyalty: Truth, Lies, and Leadership.
+At a Barnes & Noble outlet in Manhattan last night, conservative firebrand Laura Loomer called out former FBI Director James Comey, who is currently promoting his book, A Higher Loyalty: Truth, Lies, and Leadership.
 The pro-Trump Loomer was quickly ushered out of the event during which Comey apparently only answered pre-screened, written queries.

-Described by The Hill as a “self-proclaimed investigative journalist,” Loomer rushed the stage last June to protest the assassination scene in the Shakespeare in the Park production of Julius Caesar at the Delacorte Theater in which an actor dressed up like a Donald Trump lookalike was stabbed to death in the play.
+Described by The Hill as a “self-proclaimed investigative journalist,” Loomer rushed the stage last June to protest the assassination scene in a Shakespeare in the Park production of Julius Caesar at the Delacorte Theater in which an actor dressed up like Donald Trump was stabbed to death in the play.

-Before she was kicked out of the bookstore, the controversial Loomer shouted several questions (see video clip embedded below) to James Comey during last night’s brief encounter which seemed to displease the Comey-friendly audience in the room.
+Before she was kicked out of the bookstore, the controversial Loomer shouted several questions (see video clip embedded below) to James Comey during last night’s brief encounter, which seemed to displease the Comey-friendly audience in the room.

 “How is it ethical to brief the president of the United States on an unverifiable and salacious dossier, and how is it ethical leadership to not tell him that his political opposition, Hillary Clinton, paid for that?
 You didn’t disclose that information.
 Why didn’t you?
 You are not an ethical leader.
 Today, 11 lawmakers filed a criminal referral against you.
 You’re gonna get prosecuted Comey; you’re gonna get locked up.”